Config

 settings:

-registryUrl: "github.com/ethereum-optimism/superchain-registry/main/chainList.json"
+registryUrl: github.com/ethereum-optimism/superchain-registry/main/chainList.json

 - vendor: tenderly